 INSTALLED_APPS = [ 'django.contrib.admin', 'django.contrib.auth', 'django.contrib.contenttypes', ... 'django_extensions', # Add 'unesco.apps.UnescoConfig', # Add ]

-You are to design a database model that represents this flat data across multiple tables using "third-normal form" - which basically means that columns that have vertical duplication, such as region:
+We need to design a database model that represents this flat data across multiple tables using "third-normal form" - which basically means that columns that have vertical duplication, such as region:

-category states region iso Cultural Afghanistan Asia and the Pacific af Cultural Afghanistan Asia and the Pacific af Cultural Albania Europe and North America al Cultural Albania Europe and North America al Cultural Algeria Arab States dz Mixed Algeria Arab States dz Cultural Algeria Arab States dz Cultural Algeria Arab States dz
+category state region iso Cultural Afghanistan Asia and the Pacific af Cultural Afghanistan Asia and the Pacific af Cultural Albania Europe and North America al Cultural Albania Europe and North America al Cultural Algeria Arab States dz Mixed Algeria Arab States dz Cultural Algeria Arab States dz Cultural Algeria Arab States dz

 migrate to create